PUAEME004 – Provide Emergency Care for Suspected Spinal Injury

 To enrol, students must be a minimum of 16 years of age.
-Children under 16 may be accepted on a case-by-case basis upon application to their local SMA Office (in the region the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

 New or continuing students undertaking nationally recognised training need a Unique Student Identifier (USI) to receive a qualification/statement of attainment for this unit.